 The evolution of Webster’s designs has an interesting facet.
-On first sighting a Lilliput one is struck by the very low profile.
+On first sighting a Lilliput, one is struck by the very low profile.
 This came about because the early production took place in the basement garage of the Webster family home and the height of the finished van was dictated by the height of the garage doorway.
-One might think that there would be cramped headroom inside but it is not too bad.
-The raised centre section of the roof obviously helps but a feature unique to Lilliputs in their day is that the floor is secured to the bottom of the chassis rails rather than the top, enabling one to step down into the living area and gain the resulting 3 three inches extra headroom.
+One might think that there would be cramped headroom inside but it is surprisingly roomy.
+The raised centre section of the roof obviously helps but a feature unique to Lilliputs in their day is the floor being secured to the bottom of the chassis rails rather than the top, enabling you to step down into the living area and gain an additional 3” (7.5cm) of headroom.

 The genesis of the name Lilliput is another interesting aspect.
-At the time that the Webster family were bouncing around ideas for naming their first caravan (the one that was sold at the dairy) their son was reading Jonathon Swift’s Gulliver’s Travels.
+At the time that the Webster family were bouncing around ideas for naming their first caravan (the one sold at the dairy), their son was reading Jonathon Swift’s “Gulliver’s Travels”.
 His young mind made the connection between Gulliver’s perception of “smallness” in the land of Lilliput and what his father was trying to achieve with his caravans.
 He suggested the name Lilliput and it seems it got universal approval.
 It is now thirty years on from when production ceased and the work of Bruce Webster is increasingly gaining recognition, a recognition it rightly deserves.
-His creations have clearly become classics in the eyes of collectors.
+His creations have become classics in the eyes of collectors.